-The following tables present net interest income, interest spread and net interest margin for the three years 2014 through 2016, comparing average outstanding balances of earning assets and interest bearing liabilities with the associated interest income and expense.
+The following tables present net interest income, interest spread and net interest margin for the three years 2015 through 2017, comparing average outstanding balances of earning assets and interest bearing liabilities with the associated interest income and expense.
 The tables show the corresponding average rates of interest earned and paid.
 The tax-exempt asset yields have been tax adjusted to reflect a marginal corporate tax rate of 34%.
 Average outstanding loan balances include non-performing loans and mortgage loans held for sale.
 Average outstanding security balances are computed based on carrying values including unrealized gains and losses on available-for-sale securities.
+The average cost of funds for 2017 was 0.68%, 9 basis points higher than 2016's 0.59% for interest bearing liabilities.